TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: Interaction picture

 \subsection{Method explanation}

-Although in previous section we have explored both the plane wave and Gaussian basis, there are two characteristics we have maintained constant over all the previous methods: all simulations were done in the Schrödinger picture and in second quantization.
-This changes in later articles \cite{low2019hamiltonian,babbush2019quantum, su2021fault}, and in this appendix we present how the interaction picture can help make more efficient Hamiltonian Simulation algorithms \cite{low2019hamiltonian}.
+Although in previous appendices we have explored both the plane wave and Gaussian basis, there are two characteristics we have maintained constant over all the previous methods: all simulations were done in the Schrödinger picture and second quantization.
+These changes in later articles \cite{low2019hamiltonian,babbush2019quantum, su2021fault}, and in this appendix, we present how the interaction picture can help make more efficient Hamiltonian Simulation algorithms \cite{low2019hamiltonian}.

 Let us recall that the Schrödinger picture time evolution is dictated by the solution to the Schrödinger equation

 what implies that

 whenever the Hamiltonian is time independent.
 We can see that in this case it is the state the one that evolves in time.